 Hike Along the Koloiki Ridge Trail

-Hiking is one of the best things to do in Lanai.
-And the Koloiki Ridge Trail is one of the better trails on the island.
+One of the best things to do in Lanai is hiking, and the Koloiki Ridge Trail is one of the best hikes in Lanai!
+This one is about 5 miles, but the views are worth it.

 Visit Kaunolu Village